Hockey jersey: Exceptions

 The design is often adapted for specific cases, such as former NHL Vancouver Canucks teammates Henrik and Daniel Sedin.
 Their last names are accompanied by their first initials, since being twin brothers they share the same last name on the same roster.
 Similarly, Aku and Aatu Räty wear jerseys with two letters from their first names when playing for the same team to distinguish them.
+During an exhibition match between the Calgary Flames and Edmonton Oilers, defenseman Ethan Bear, who is of Cree descent, wore a jersey with his last name on it written in Cree syllabics.